 Our Texas Park is situated on 250 acres of a 450-acre property, located approximately 25 miles northeast Bryan/College Station, Texas and 120 miles northwest of downtown Houston.
 Our Texas Park features a two-and-a-half mile drive-through animal viewing area that opened in 2019.
-It is home to over 550 animals, birds and reptiles, comprised of over 70 species.
+It is home to over 650 animals, birds and reptiles, comprised of over 70 species.
 The majority of the animals roam wild in a natural habitat.
 Visitors can observe, photograph and feed the animals along a crushed-gravel road that runs throughout the drive-through section of our Texas Park's natural habitat area.
 Our Texas Park also includes a 20-acre Walkabout Adventure Zoo, featuring outdoor and indoor animal exhibits, a reptile barn, two aviaries, extensive giraffe and tortoise encounter areas, an otter exhibit, and a large hippopotamus enclosure and pond.
 In addition, our Texas Park offers a gift shop, a covered individual and group dining area, several party rooms for rental, and a playground for young children and families.
+During our 2023 fiscal year, we anticipate the completion and opening of a restaurant and significantly expanded food service operations at our Texas Park.